CoLRev-Environment/colrev/colrev/packages/unpaywall/README.md

 This package supports retrieval of PDF documents from the [unpaywall](https://unpaywall.org/) API, which provides access to over 40,000,000 free scholarly articles.

+The search method provides functionality for searching the Unpaywall database.
+There are two options, one with keywords and one with a complete URL.
+By default, the email address used in the git configuration is added to the unpaywall requests (pdf-get, search), but can be changed as described [here](#e-mail).

 ## pdf-get

 <!--